-- At the beginning of each school year, the SEN Coordinator updates a register of information focusing on the incoming first years with SEN. This information is shared using Office 365, and all teachers are made aware of its existence at the start-of-year staff meeting and encouraged to consult it regularly. - SEN is on the agenda at every staff meeting. - Teachers are kept up-to-date with regards to all students with SEN through email and the SEN notebook on Office 365, detailing relevant student information. - Information is also communicated via the year head and student support structures such as the Pastoral Care Team. - At the end of each year, the subject teacher completes a transfer of student form for each student with SEN detailing interventions that work for the student, assessment of course work, homework, behaviour and attendance.
+- At the beginning of each school year, the SEN Coordinator updates a register of information focusing on the incoming first years with SEN. This information is shared using Office 365, and all teachers are made aware of its existence at the start-of-year staff meeting and encouraged to consult it regularly. - SEN is on the agenda at every staff meeting. - Information is also communicated via the year head and student support structures such as the Pastoral Care Team. - At the end of each year, the subject teacher completes a transfer of student form for each student with SEN detailing interventions that work for the student, assessment of course work, homework, behaviour and attendance.
 Completion and storage of these forms is the responsibility of each subject department.
 The forms are passed on to new teachers of the student in each particular subject area.